cronvel/obelisk/doc/config.md

 ## Page header properties

 * title: the page title
-* author: the author of this page
+* author: the author of this page, in input it's either a string (the author name) or an object, in output (at template rendering time) it's always an object (but with a .toString() returning the *name* property).
+  See author data.
 * tags: a tag or an array of tags for the page
 * cover: cover image for the page, default to */media/cover.png*